im95able/Str2D/README.md

 If the move constructor doesn't throw, we have basic exception guarantee, otherwise no guarantee.

 # Benchmarks
+This section will be added shortly in the future.
+It will give detailed explainations of the results found in BenchmarkResults.txt file.
+Small summary is given bellow.

 # Installation
 You'll need a c++17 compiler.